MathsJam/mathsjam-site/gathering/uk/plan-your-visit/booking.md

 On all Gathering tickets, there are discounts of **10% for early-bird booking** (for the first 101 people to book using the code 'EARLYBIRD') and **10% for unwaged or low-income participants**, using the code 'TENOFF' (using the code 'EARLYOFF' will apply both discounts).

 If you would like to attend MathsJam but would be unable to cover all the costs yourself, we may have some funding available to support you.
-If this is the case, please <a href="https://docs.google.com/forms/d/e/1FAIpQLSetAl-hiW3SdHUGoPXh8FFs_o7afVITT40GZnd__bIJzo3SKA/viewform">complete this form</a> and we will contact you before the early-bird deadline on 30th September to confirm.
+If this is the case, please <a href="https://docs.google.com/forms/d/e/1FAIpQLSetAl-hiW3SdHUGoPXh8FFs_o7afVITT40GZnd__bIJzo3SKA/viewform">complete this form</a> and we will contact you to confirm.

 Additional nights of accommodation (for Friday and Sunday night) may be added to your booking, at a cost of £70 (single occupancy) or £60 (per person sharing).
 An additional meal (dinner on Friday or Sunday evening) may be added for £10 per person.
 Discounts are not available on these additional nights/meals.